brand logo

 Treatments or conditions that affect the immune system (such as diabetes) can make frequent urinary tract infections more likely.

-Problems like an enlarged prostate, kidney stones, and other urinary tract abnormalities are risk factors for developing UTIs.
+Problems like an enlarged prostate, kidney stones and other urinary tract abnormalities are risk factors for developing UTIs.

-UTI FAQs
+UTI Treatment FAQs

 Women get UTIs much more frequently than men do.
 In biological females, the urethra is in closer proximity to the anus.
 This increases the possibility of exposure to bacteria such as E. coli.
 The urethra is also shorter in females, meaning bacteria can reach the bladder more easily.
 This anatomy puts females at a higher risk of getting urinary tract infections.